crowdbotics/modules/modules/django-files/django_files/files/README.md

-# Files Module - Backend
+## django-files backend configuration and information

+## Module description

 This module contains all needed resources to get the Files component for React Native mobile client.

 - This module uses file storage.
 You should enable S3 support in your Crowdbotics app in order to get it working properly.